ecraig12345/exports-resolution-repro/README.md

+Repro of various things related to exports resolution.

+**Do not run `yarn`!** All the deps are fake and defined locally.

-Run `node index.js` and observe that it logs "default" not "node"
+Run `node index.js` and observe the output.